-BP was required to fund a PERIODIC MEDICAL CONSULTATION PROGRAM (PMCP) through the GULF REGION HEALTH OUTREACH PROGRAM they established.
-The PMCP program entitled qualified class members to an initial consultation visit and a subsequent medical consultation visit once every 3 years, for a period of 21 years; however, what it did not provide was medical monitoring and treatment.
+To address victims who were currently experiencing health issues, BP was required to fund a PERIODIC MEDICAL CONSULTATION PROGRAM (PMCP) through the GULF REGION HEALTH OUTREACH PROGRAM they established.
+The PMCP program entitled “qualified” class members to an initial consultation visit and a subsequent medical consultation visit once every 3 years, for a period of 21 years; However, what it did not provide is medical monitoring and treatment.
 In short, it only allowed for a basic one-time diagnosis.
 Additionally, only those who qualified as a class member through the cutoff date had the ability to enroll in this program; i.e. the victims suffering and/or diagnosed after the cutoff date did not qualify.
 Out of 27,472 PMCP enrollees, less than 3,500 physician appointments were scheduled.

 - Under the Medical Benefits settlement process only 40 claims were paid for serious chronic health condition out of more than 37,000 which filed for compensation.
 20% received the minimum compensation of $1300.
 The remaining 80% of cases are stalled in court waiting to have their claims heard.